 Siloxane-based water repellents

-Siloxanes have a slightly larger molecular structure and are somewhat effective on substrates up to medium porosity, such as heavyweight, smooth-faced and concrete block.
+Siloxanes have a slightly larger molecular structure.
+They are also somewhat effective on substrates up to medium porosity, such as heavyweight, smooth-faced and concrete block.
 Despite being closely related to silanes, the siloxane-based chemical composition doesn’t encourage rapid evaporation.
-The solids content and cost of a siloxane-based sealer is typically lower than that of silanes.
+The solids content and cost of a siloxane-based sealer is typically less than silanes.

 Unlike silanes, siloxanes aren’t dependent on substrate pH to react.
 They can react with atmospheric moisture, as well as any moisture in the substrate, to form the hydrophobic resin.
 For this reason, siloxanes are ideal for treating non-cementitious building materials such as brick, stucco and stone.